crossplane/crossplane/design/design-doc-aggregate-resources.md

 that do not currently support them; there is no `ResourceGroupClass`, for example, because `ResourceGroup` has never had a corresponding resource claim to bind to.
-Furthermore, each infrastructure stack must instantiate an aggregation-aware resource claim controller for each possible (resource claim, managed resource) tuple.
+Furthermore, each infrastructure stack must instantiate an aggregation-aware resource claim controller for each possible resource claim to managed resource combination.
 Put otherwise, if it makes _any_ sense for a particular managed resource to aggregate to a particular claim kind a controller must own that relationship.
 Many supporting managed resources map only to a single resource claim kind.
 A `MySQLServerVirtualNetworkRuleClass` is unlikely to be useful in the context of a `RedisCluster` resource claim; it likely need only apply to `MySQLServer` claims.
 Several resources however, including `ResourceGroup` and networking constructs like `Subnetwork` could make sense to aggregate to almost all resource claim kinds.